feelpp/feelpp/GettingStarted/UsingInstalledFeelpp.md

   CFG cfgFile1.cfg cfgFile2.cfg )
 \endcode{cmake}

-As you can see, (line 2) we check if your project is not added as a subproject to the Feel++ one (basically, located in the <tt>research</tt> directory.
+As you can see, (line 2) we check if your project is not added as a subproject to the Feel++ one (basically, located in the `research` directory.

 The one important line is the last.
 That macro will generate all the process to actually compile your application.
 You can fine the whole definition of that macro <a href="https://github.com/feelpp/feelpp/blob/develop/cmake/modules/feelpp.macros.cmake">here</a>.
 As you can see here, my project is composed of 3 files, with two different geometry.
-The <tt>DEFS</tt> entry is used if you have defined something like `
+The `DEFS` entry is used if you have defined something like `
 	auto mesh = loadMesh(_mesh = new Mesh<Simplex<DIM>> );
 `